Structural Measures For Flood Risk Mitigation

 Institution: DICAR (UNIPV)

-This course describes, analyses and compares many practical solutions for flood risk mitigation, e.g., levees, reservoirs, floodways, tools for river bank protection and for control of local scour, devices for river training, and special design techniques to be applied to buildings in flood prone areas.
+This course describes, analyses and compares practical solutions for flood risk mitigation, e.g., levees, reservoirs, tools for river bank protection and for control of local scour, devices for river training.

 Design techniques and selection criteria of risk mitigation measures are discussed throughout this course.

-Course notes, scientific articles and other material will be provided during the course.
+- Course notes, scientific papers and other material will be provided during the course and available for download.

-Assignments will be handed over and graded during the course and will be discussed during the final oral examination.
+Assignments will be handed over during the course and will be discussed and graded during the final oral test.